Kansans impacted by 2022 wildfires and snow storms can get USDA repair grants

 WICHITA, Kan.
-(KSNW) – The U.S. Department of Agriculture announced the availability of grants to help people repair their homes that were damaged by snow storms or wildfires in 2022.
+(KSNW) – The U.S. Department of Agriculture announced the availability of grants to help people repair their homes damaged by snow storms or wildfires in 2022.

 Residents in the following counties may be eligible for the funding: